-Further down in Brooklyn, if you can afford it, we think 1 Hotel Brooklyn Bridge has to have one of the best views in the city – sunset over Brooklyn Bridge, Statue of Liberty and Lower Manhattan every single day … from the pool no less!
+Further down in Brooklyn, if you can afford it, we think 1 Hotel Brooklyn Bridge has to have one of the best views in the entire city.

 Here are the best hotels for each budget around Brooklyn (in brackets Booking.com guest rating out of 10):

 - 1. Budget – Even Hotel Brooklyn 8.3